PaulZH/shacl-batch-validator/README.md

                 [--shacl folder, file or ant-style file pattern] [--validate folder, file or ant-style file pattern ("./conceptscheme/**/*.ttl")]
 optional:       [--destination folder]
+                [--severity outputs only reports of this severity or higher, possible values Info, Warning or Violation]
 ```

 Example